TYPO3-Documentation/t3docs-wiki-migration/create/README.rst

       # MacOS and Windows
       docker-compose -f admin.yml run --rm update-exception-code-files

-   It makes use of the aggregation file of exception codes for the unsupported TYPO3 releases (< 9 LTS) ``app/packages/exception-pages/res/exceptions/aggregation-3.6-8.7.json``, fetches all exception code files of the actively supported TYPO3 LTS - which do not exist yet - and merges the final aggregation file again.

 Repeat these steps always when a new TYPO3 version has been released.